 The 2013 Legislature created a new component of general education revenue called local optional revenue.
+For fiscal years 2016 through 2020, local optional revenue equals \$424 per pupil for every school district.
+Local optional revenue is available to school districts only and is not available to charter schools.
+For a school district that had a referendum prior to 2016, a district's Local optional revenue offsets the first

-For fiscal year 2016 and later, local optional revenue equals \$424 per pupil for every school district.
-Local optional revenue offsets part of each district's approved amount of referendum revenue, so for most qualifying districts, local optional revenue provides no direct additional revenue.
-Instead, local optional revenue provides space under the referendum allowance cap and provides enhanced equalization revenue for some districts.
+\$424 per pupil of referendum revenue.
+As a result, for school districts with referendum authority above this amount, local optional revenue provided no direct additional revenue.
+Instead, local optional revenue provides the district space under the referendum allowance cap and provides enhanced equalization revenue for districts.
+For years prior to 2021, local optional revenue is equalized using an equalizing factor of \$510,000 per pupil.